Burial Magazine (est. 2025)

 allies and enemies, welcome to Burial Magazine. congratulations on finding us, we barely exist; you have passed the first test.

-we aim to publish original works of literature: prose pieces of more than 999 words (which is to say, 1000+ words) and poems with less than 21 lines (so, 20 lines max). wish we could say we have some crazy story behind the 'Burial' name, we just like the musician.
+we aim to publish sharpened and original works of literature: prose pieces of more than 999 words (which is to say, 1000+ words) and poems with less than 21 lines (so, 20 lines max—and yeah, keep it to lineated poetry, please, prose poems will be a very hard sell here and this site hates justified text). wish we could say we have some crazy story behind the 'Burial' name, we just enjoy the music of william emmanuel bevan.

-(oh, and by we, i mean me, z.h. gill, i am the only one here, but it can be thrilling to pretend. fyi, this is a link to my personal website, which can guide you to a selection of my own writings, if you want some idea of what i might be interested in. but i enjoy all sorts of stuff.)
+(oh, and by we, i mean me, z.h. gill, i am the only one here, but it can be thrilling to pretend. fyi, this is a link to my personal website, which can guide you to a selection of my own writings, if you want some idea of what i might be interested in. but i enjoy all sorts of stuff, my taste is eclectic and so shall Burial Magazine be.)

-send one piece at a time to burialmageditor@gmail.com in an attached word doc. original work only, though exceptions may be made to rehouse pieces from obliterated publications. specify in the subject line of your email if your submission is poetry or prose to save us from some headaches on our end, but be aware your work will not be categorized in any such way upon publication, it will simply appear down below. only one poem or story at a time, please. if you send a packet, only the first piece will be considered.
+send one piece at a time to burialmageditor@gmail.com in an attached word doc. original work only, though exceptions may be made to rehouse pieces from obliterated publications. specify in the subject line of your email if your submission is poetry or prose to save us from some headaches on our end, but be aware your work will not be categorized in any such way upon publication, it will simply appear down below. only one poem or story (or whatever else it is) at a time, please. if you send a packet, only the first piece within shall be considered.

 Burial Magazine longs for a Free Palestine: consider donating to the Middle East Children's Alliance. (putting this on here because it's the right thing to do and also because we're especially uninterested in the grifterchud mode of writing so rampant on the internet today, this seems like a good deterrent to that.)